cloudmesh/classes/_sources/lesson/iaas/openstack.rst.txt

 	    ~/.ssh/$PORTALNAME-key

 	  if so, please use another name.
 However, if you want to reuse the key, you certainly can do that.
-Also make sure the key is not already uploaded.
+Also, make sure the key is not already uploaded.
 This can be easily done in the following way::